tojahech/website/content/ta-minimised/index.md

 ---
 title: "Minimised Te Araroa GPS Files"
+description: "GPX file with all the extra cruft removed so it would work on an ancient phone"
 ---

 Te Araroa is a long hiking trail in New Zealand that spans the entire country.